Tutusaus/Tutusaus.github.io/README.md

 ### 3. Stop the Container

-When you’re done working, stop the container by pressing `Ctrl+C` in the terminal (if it’s not detached) or by running:
+When you're done working, stop the container by pressing `Ctrl+C` in the terminal (if it's not detached) or by running:

    ```bash
    docker-compose down